 The historical Impact Area is located in the southwestern portion of Fort Ord.
 The Impact Area contains several former ranges, with specific target areas having the highest densities of MEC.
 The Army is conducting a remedial action within a 6,560-acre portion of the Impact Area.
 This area is fenced, posted with warning signs, and is off-limits to unauthorized people.

 Track 2 Bureau of Land Management (BLM) Area B

-Although visitors who comply with posted restrictions and remain on designated trails on the Fort Ord National Monument are safe from munition risk, the Army is conducting a comprehensive evaluation of BLM Area B in terms of explosives safety to complete the Superfund process at Fort Ord.
+Although visitors who comply with posted restrictions and remain on designated trails on the Fort Ord National Monument are safe from munition risk, the Army conducted a comprehensive evaluation of BLM Area B in terms of explosives safety to complete the Superfund process at Fort Ord.
 This evaluation also includes the final review of MRS-16, where MEC removals were conducted following a prescribed burn in 2006.

 - View the BLM Area B Factsheet

 - View a BLM trail map that includes an outline of the BLM Area B lands that are being evaluated